timm/tested/docs/onFishr.md

 # To Begin

-_'It is our choices, Harry, that show what<br> we truly are, far more than our abilities.'_
+_"It is our choices, Harry, that show what<br> we truly are, far more than our abilities."_
 -- Albus Percival Wulfric Brian Dumbledore

 XXXX assignemnt spec